10 years ago this week a milestone in the history of Florida lacrosse was achieved in the swamp.

 - The Location: So this may not quite rank up with the most famous assaults on lacrosse’s citadels (think, for instance, visiting Torrey Pines of California beating Garden City High School on Long Island in 2004, or Michigan’s Brother Rice beating Landon in Bethesda the previous year).
 But it comes pretty close.
 The Meadowlands are a quick drive from Long Island, and it was clear that the crowd included a healthy turnout from strongholds like Manhasset, Yorktown, West Genesee etc.—only about an hour’s drive away—-magnifying the effect.

 - The Two Levels Involved: An isolated upset or one-off triumph is one thing.
 What’s striking about this one day is that it reflected successes on several of the games levels—both high school and college; and as explained below, the fact that those successes weren’t isolated suggested just how meaningful they might actually be.

 - The Players Involved: Coppersmith was no random walk-on at JHU.
 Yes, even 10 years ago Hopkins Lacrosse was noticeably sliding from what had once seemed its unassailable position in the college lacrosse pantheon.
-Gleeful comparisons to the fading fortunes of Notre Dame football were inevitable; and many recalled the days that the velvet ropes around hallowed Homewood Field excluded any player not from New York or Maryland (to the extent that JHU for many years didn’t even both listing home states on its roster).
+Gleeful comparisons to the fading fortunes of Notre Dame football were inevitable; and many recalled the days that the velvet ropes around hallowed Homewood Field excluded any player not from New York or Maryland (to the extent that JHU for many years didn’t even bother listing home states on its roster).
 But give The Hop its due.
 Hopkins that year also had two players from Arizona.)

 The Hopkins 2011 Lacrosse Roster